 The Memento Mori series was one of three photographic projects to grow out of my research into the history of lynching for my first monograph, Lynching in the West: 1850-1935 (Duke University Press, 2006).

-This series began as I was exploring the history of racial profiling in California and trying to find new ways to represent a history a history of racialized violence that had been largely forgotten at the time.
+This series began as I was exploring the history of racial profiling in California and trying to find new ways to represent a history of racialized violence that had been largely forgotten at the time.
 I was trying find ways to my own historical research that revealed, really for the first time, that race was a factor in the history of lynching in California which at that time was still regularly mischaracterized by historians as part of a race-neutral Wild West phantasy of white on white violence, which of course existed as well.

 The Memento Mori portraits were an essential part of a larger strategy to try to use my artistic practice to raise awareness and create a visual language to address the history of radicalized violence in California.